-Class Participation will be assessed based on student engagement during class meetings including responding to discussions in class as well as the timely completion of assignments and overall performance in the class.
-Keeping in regular contact with me especially in the event of absence from class or a missed assignment, may prevent deductions in participation score.
+Class Participation will be assessed based on student engagement including responding to discussions posted on discussion boards as well as the timely completion of assignments and overall performance in the class.
+Keeping in regular contact with me especially in the event of absence from class or a missed assignment is also important for class participation.